ooominds/R_Git_combo/docs/01-intro.md

 Git has been re-purposed by the data science community.
 In addition to using it for source code, we use it to manage the motley collection of files that make up typical data analytical projects, which often consist of data, figures, reports, and, yes, source code.

-A solo data analyst, working on a single computer, will benefit from adopting version control.
+A solo data analyst/ researcher, working on a single computer, will benefit from adopting version control.
 But not nearly enough to justify the pain of installation and workflow upheaval.
 There are much easier ways to get versioned back ups of your files, if that's all you're worried about.

 In my opinion, **for new users**, the pros of Git only outweigh the cons when you factor in the overhead of communicating and collaborating with other people.
 Who among us does not need to do that?
 Your life is much easier if this is baked into your workflow, as opposed to being a separate process that you dread or neglect.